WebOrigami/docs/src/content/pattern/operations.md

 You can define a range of useful higher-level graph operations to handle situations commonly encountered in website development and other contexts, such as:

-- A cache operation that accepts two graphs: a source graph that produces values, and a read-write graph to store values which have already been produced.
+- A cache operation that accepts two graphs: a source graph that produces values, and a read-write graph to cache values which have already been produced.
 The latter is consulted first.
-If no value for a given key has been produced yet, the source graph is consulted, and the resulting value stored for later use.
+If no value for a given key has been produced yet, the source graph is consulted, and the resulting value cached for later use.
 - A filter operation that accepts two graphs: a source graph that produces values, and a graph that defines a filter which should be used to decide whether or not to return a value from the source graph.
 - A sort operation that wraps a source graph, with an `asyncIterator` that yields the source graph's keys in a particular sort order.
 - A shuffle operation that wraps a source graph, with an `asyncIterator` that yields the source graph's keys in a random order.